 Top Ten Tips Disclaimer

 One of the most important aspects of the Health Insurance Portability and Accountability Act of 1996 (HIPAA) is its privacy protection.
 The law gave the U.S. Department of Health and Human Services the responsibility of adopting rules to help patients and other health care consumers keep as much of their personal information private as possible.
-The HIPAA privacy rule has been in effect since 2003 for "covered entities", and even though employers are generally not covered entities, they are definitely affected by the rules applying to entities that are covered.
+The HIPAA privacy rule applies to "covered entities", and even though employers are generally not covered entities, they are definitely affected by the rules applying to entities that are covered.
 The HIPAA privacy rule Web site from HHS (http://www.hhs.gov/ocr/privacy/) has much guidance on the rule, including a very lengthy Q & A section that attempts to cover the privacy rule from the standpoint of covered entities, employers, health care consumers, health care providers, and other interested parties.

 This article presents basic information about the HIPAA privacy rule in question and answer format and is specifically focused on the most important things that employers need to know about how the privacy rule will affect them.